Prohibition of Certain Toxic Substances Regulations, 2012 (SOR/2012-285)

 - Prohibition of Certain Toxic Substances Regulations, 2012: overview

-- Prohibition of Certain Toxic Substances Regulations, 2012: frequently asked questions
+- Prohibition of Certain Toxic Substances Regulations, 2025: overview

-- Historical - Factsheet for the Prohibition of Certain Toxic Substances Regulations
+- Prohibition of Certain Toxic Substances Regulations, 2025

 Related topics